cferdinandi/form-saver/README.md

 ## Working with the Source Files

 If you would prefer, you can work with the development code in the `src` directory using the included [Gulp build system](http://gulpjs.com/).
 This compiles, lints, and minifies code, and runs unit tests.
+It's the same build system that's used by [Kraken](http://cferdinandi.github.io/kraken/), so it includes some unnecessary tasks and Sass variables but can be dropped right in to the boilerplate without any configuration.

 ### Dependencies
 Make sure these are installed first.